preciousdamisa/whatspool-frontend/README.md

 ## TODO

-- Change the icon in winners take all in the home page to prize (money).
 - Use the alert component in all the admin components where needed.
 - Code clean up and proper error handling.